 I have been writing about having serious conversations with your young person frequently.
-It is equally important that kids have three or more adults that they can go to for help and that they have serious conversations with them.
-Having serious conversations with those that the family knows, likes, and trusts allow your child to ask some of those questions with which they are struggling.
+It is equally important that kids have three or more adults to go to for help and have serious discussions with them.
+Having serious conversations with those that the family knows, likes, and trusts allows your child to ask some of their private questions.
 It gives them a chance to express themselves through their lens of understanding without fear of criticism or advice lectures.

-I want to encourage parents to help their child to have three or more adults with whom they could have such a conversation and develop trust and a safe environment around.
-Having such a stable relationship can help your young person to develop their ideas about life in a healthy way.
+I want to encourage parents to help their child have three or more adults with whom they could have such a conversation and develop trust and a safe environment.
+Having such a stable relationship can help your young person develop their ideas about life in a healthy way.
 It will help them to persevere during a time of confusion and difficulty, like many adolescents experience.

 Yours for Better Parenting,